-The following information refers to contact allergens as a group and may not be specific to this product.
-Contact allergies quickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
+The material may cause skin irritation after prolonged or repeated exposure and may produce a contact dermatitis (nonallergic).
+This form of dermatitis is often characterised by skin redness (erythema) and swelling epidermis.
+Histologically there may be intercellular oedema of the spongy layer (spongiosis) and intracellular oedema of the epidermis.
+BISPHENOL A DIGLYCIDYL ETHER No significant acute toxicological data identified in literature search.
+ISOPHORONE DIAMINE ADDUCT The following information refers to contact allergens as a group and may not be specific to this product.
+Contact allergies guickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
 The pathogenesis of contact eczema involves a cell-mediated (T lymphocytes) immune reaction of the delayed type.
 Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immune reactions.
 The significance of the contact allergen is not simply determined by its sensitisation potential: the distribution of the substance and the opportunities for contact with it are equally important.
 A weakly sensitising substance which is widely distributed can be a more important allergen than one with stronger sensitising potential with which few individuals come into contact.
-From a clinical point of view, substances are noteworthy if they produce an allergic test reaction in more than 1% of the persons tested.

-Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
-This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
-Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
+From a clinical point of view, substances are ISOPHORONE DIAMINE & noteworthy if they produce an allergic test reaction in more than 1% of the persons tested.
+BISPHENOL A Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+This may be due to a non-DIGLYCIDYL ETHER allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of ISOPHORONE DIAMINE highly irritating compound.
+Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic ADDUCT individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
+Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
 RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure ceases.
-The disorder is characterised by dyspnea, cough and mucus production.

-Acute Toxicity ~ Carcinogenicity ×

-Skin Irritation/Corrosion ✓ Reproductivity ×

-Serious Eye Damage/Irritation ✓ STOT - Single Exposure ✓

-Respiratory or Skin sensitisation ✓ STOT - Repeated Exposure ×

-Mutagenicity × Aspiration Hazard ×
+On the other hand, industrial bronchitis is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
+The disorder is characterized by difficulty breathing, cough and mucus production.
+Acute Toxicity ~ Carcinogenicity × ~ Skin Irritation/Corrosion Reproductivity × Serious Eve -× STOT - Single Exposure Damage/Irritation Respiratory or Skin -STOT - Repeated Exposure × sensitisation Mutagenicity × Aspiration Hazard ×

-Legend: X - Data either not available or does not fill the criteria for classification

-✓ - Data available to make classification
+Legend: X - Data either not available or does not fill the criteria for classification ✓ - Data available to make classification